mbierlee/poodinis/TUTORIAL.md

 assert(exampleClassInstance is exampleClassInstance2);
 ```

 It is also possible to register a type while resolving it.
 Doing so means you don't need to explicitly register it beforehand.
-To do this, use the resolve option "registerBeforeResolving":
+To do this, use the resolve option `registerBeforeResolving`:
 ```d
 dependencies.resolve!ExampleClass([ResolveOption.registerBeforeResolving]);
 ```